shahbazalamjobs/Web-Development-Practice/03-Javascript/Readme.md

-# JavaScript do you need to know to use Node.js?
+# How much JavaScript do you need to know to use Node.js?

 1. Lexical Structure
 2. Expressions